 Reaping the benefits of unrivalled global experience

-In adopting Thales' solution, the HMPO (Her Majesty's Passport Office) will benefit from the company's extensive global experience in the design, manufacture, issuance, and personalisation of many of the world's most advanced passports.
+In adopting Thales' solution, the HMPO (Her Majesty's Passport Office) will benefit from the company's extensive international experience in designing, manufacturing, issuing, and personalising many of the world's most advanced passports.

 Thales has expertise in the following fields related to Government programs: